geekyfox/antiblog.hs/SETUP.md

 Using an alternative reverse proxy or process supervisor shouldn't be hard, consult the documentation to your tool of choice.

-Using pre-9.3 postgres is possible if you workaround the lack of materialized views support.

-* Simple hotfix for that is to replace "`CREATE MATERIALIZED VIEW`" with  "`CREATE VIEW`" in `schema/views.sql` and comment out "`REFRESH MATERIALIZED VIEW ...`"  lines in `schema/functions.sql`.
- That'd come with a performance penalty though.

-* Alternative is to replace materialized views with tables and implement their refreshes manually in `refresh_materialized_views()` function.
-This shouldn't be very complicated, but I'd still suggest you to consider installing a newer version of postgres.

 Running with no proxy, or no supervisor, or on non-postgres database, is theoretically possible if you have enough determination to fill all gaps and fix all breaks ;-)